Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Generally I think of my work as being of 4 categories.

-Large chunk batchable work and learning
+1. **Large chunk batchable work and learning**

+2. **Spaced learning projects**

-Spaced learning projects - some learning projects really benefit from a spacing effect, or from interleaved sleep, such that 5 minutes of focused learning a day is much more effective than several hours once a week.
+Some learning projects, such as trying to learn almost any physical skill, really benefit from a spacing effect, or from interleaved sleep, such that 5 minutes of focused learning a day is much more effective than several hours once a week.
 I usually have one such project running at any given time.)

+3. **Tasks**

+Processing my email and reminders inbox, making calls, setting appointments, running errands, etc.

-Tasks - These are batchable, and I do often batch them on task days, which are basically focus days where my single goal is “this
+These are batchable, and I do often batch them on task days, which are basically focus days where my single goal is “complete this task list", though sometimes the urgency of a task impels me to do it outside of a task day.

+4. **Interest-driven reading and writing**

-Interest-driven reading and writing - I like to keep some slack in my life
+I like to keep some slack in my life, for

 Kinds of days